imimim-username/beefyTool/development_checklist.md

 - [ ] In `src/core/config/io.ts`:
   - [ ] Implement functions to read/write `strategy-config.json`.
   - [ ] Ensure `configVersion` is included and validated.
+  - [ ] Call migration utility if config version is older than current.

 - [ ] In `src/core/config/validation.ts`:
   - [ ] Validate: